mynamesleon/detection/README.md

 - calc (not technically a CSS property in itself, but still useful to check for)

 #### Additional features
-- retina (checks for a devicePixelRatio >= 1.5)
+- retina (boolean - true if devicePixelRatio >= 1.5)
-- pictureElem (support of the `<picture>` element)
+- pictureElem (boolean - checks for `<picture>` element support)
-- srcsetBasic (basic use of the img 'srcset' attribute with x descriptors for high pixel density displays)
+- srcsetBasic (boolean - checks for basic use of the img 'srcset' attribute with x descriptors for high pixel density displays)
-- srcsetFull (full support of the img 'srcset' attribute with the use of media queries)
+- srcsetFull (boolean - checks for full support of the img 'srcset' attribute with the use of media queries)
-- requestAnimFrame (the browser's native requestAnimationFrame function, or a polyfill if unsupported)
+- requestAnimFrame (function - uses the browser's native requestAnimationFrame function, or a polyfill if unsupported)
-- cancelAnimFrame (the browser's native cancelAnimationFrame function, or a polyfill if unsupported)
+- cancelAnimFrame (functions - uses the browser's native cancelAnimationFrame function, or a polyfill if unsupported)

 ## Creating your own checks